Fasttrack processor

 ChangeUser LocalInstallUser,6orateocIkCmGChbGYLg0w==

 What is important to understand is that all this will be compiled into a single executable file and the executing user will have no chance of getting any information from inside the script.
-Using the above "start password" example, the user does not know any account passwords.
 The output exe file can be put in a public location and the url and start password can be handed out.

 Digitally signing your exe files